-- 5.33 The Chief Judge shall have final authority to determine whether equipment to be used by a contestant meets the above safety requirements. - 5.34 Formula 2 Rules of Eligibility to Compete.
-Penalty for Non Compliance Disqualification.
+5.33 The Chief Judge shall have final authority to determine whether equipment to be used by a contestant meets the above safety requirements.

+5.34 Formula 2 Rules of Eligibility to Compete.

+Penalty for non-Compliance PENALTY 12.03 Disgualification
-(a) Hulls - Minimum length of hull shall be 19 ft or 5.79 metres .
-See Rule 5.01

-(b) This class is for single outboards only.

-(c) Standard low emission (CARB rated) engines manufactured in 2003 and onwards only.
+- (a) Hulls Minimum length of hull shall be 19 ft or 5.79 metres.
+See Rule 5.01 - (b) This class is for single outboards only. - (c) Standard low emission (CARB rated) engines manufactured in 2003 and onwards only.
 No modifications are permitted with the exception of nosecones and torque tamers.
-The manufacturer's original location for water pick ups must be maintained.
+The manufacturer's original location of water pick ups must be maintained.
 No performance enhancing.
-New models must be ratified by IWWF before being accepted.

-(d) Engine capacity - Maximum manufacturers rating of 300HP as per ICOMA Rating schedule 28.

-(e) All engines must carry original manufacturer's model number, serial ID plates, stickers or tags.
-These will be located on the engine.

-(f) The upgrading of engines from their original year specifications will not be accepted.

-(g) The factory supercession of parts is acceptable.

-(h) Standard gear box available for the engine model only.
+New models must be ratified by the IWWF Racing Council before being accepted. - (d) Engine capacity- Maximum manufacturer's rating of 300HP as per ICOMA Rating schedule 28. - (e) All engines must carry manufacturer's model number, serial ID plates, stickers and tags.
+These will be located on the engine. - (f) The upgrading of engines from their original year specifications will not be accepted. - (g) The factory supercession of parts is acceptable. - (h) Standard gear box available for the engine model only.
 Only 20" shaft length allowed.
 Where there is a choice of gear box, choice is to be nominated & retained for all 4 races.
-(See (p) for mechanical failure)

-(i) Must run standard manufacturer's exhaust system.

-(j) All engines must have operational forward, neutral and reverse gears controlled from the cockpit.

-(k)Steering - cable, hydraulic or dual ride guide steering is acceptable but must meet the requirements of steering rule 5.08

-(I) No mechanical means of height adjustment for the motor whilst in motion.
+(See (p) for mechanical failure) - (I) No mechanical means of height adjustment for the motor whilst in motion.

-(m) Original factory_Engine Management System to remain in place and unaltered.

-(n) No steering is to be wireless.
+(m) Original factory_Engine Management System to remain in place and unaltered.(n) No steering is to be wireless.